XuYuanyu/hello-world/README.md

 # hello-world
-This is my first repository in GitHub
+This is my first repository in GitHub.
+And I want to use it to record my code.